[Fall/Winter 2025] This season's best hard shell jackets, essential for the harsh snowy mountains, and tips on how to choose them safely

 Modestly priced models with features suited to mountain skiing—a slightly oversized silhouette, ample pockets, deep snow protection, helmet- and glove-compatible hoods and cuffs—are quite rare, and for a model with even the minimum level of functionality, you'd have to be prepared to shell out over ¥50,000 (excluding Montbell, lol).
 However, even among these, the Rab Khroma Kinetic Jacket .
 Its supple softshell-like fabric boasts high specs, with a water resistance of 20,000mm and breathability of 25,000g.
 Its precise three-dimensional cut and high stretchability allow for ease of movement, and the three exterior pockets and two interior pockets are sufficient.
 At ¥60,000, this jacket is by no means expensive in this world of rising prices.

-5 important points to consider when choosing a hard shell jacket that won't go wrong
+Five important points to remember when choosing a hard shell jacket

 What is a hard shell?

-The reason why hard shells are essential for snowy mountains is that the latest technology has been used to provide the best performance in winter mountains during the harshest snowy seasons, and is waterproof, windproof, durable, breathable, and breathable to adapt not only to rain but also to any weather, including wind and snow .
+To put it simply, the reason why hard shells are essential for snowy mountains is that they incorporate the latest technology to deliver the best performance in the harshest snowy seasons in the mountains, and are waterproof, windproof, durable, breathable, and breathable, making them suitable for all weather conditions, including not only rain but also wind and snow .

-Even in snowy mountains during the snowy season, if the weather is good, you can feel the warmth of the sun and act comfortably in the warmth, but if the weather worsens, it can completely change, causing a blizzard, and a storm of windstorms can hit you.
-In such cases, the hard shell protects you from the stormy snow.
+Even in the snowy mountains during the snowy season, if the weather is good you can feel the warmth of the sun and move around comfortably in the warmth, but if the weather worsens, the weather can suddenly change and a blizzard or heavy snowstorm can hit.
+At times like these, a hard shell can protect you from the blizzard

-However, if you go to an outdoor shop, you will notice that in addition to hard shells, there are a wide variety of jackets that can be worn as outerwear, including soft shells and rainwear.
-At first glance, you may not be able to really understand what is different from rainwear.
-What is the difference between each?
-Some people may have such questions.
+However, if you go to an outdoor shop, you will notice that there are many types of jackets that can be worn as outerwear, such as hard shells, soft shells, and rainwear.
+At first glance, it may be difficult to tell how they differ from rainwear.
+What is the difference between them?
+Some people may be wondering this

-First, let's look at why hard shells are essential for outdoor winter activities by comparing them to other shell layers and rainwear.
+First, let's look at why hard shells are essential for winter outdoor activities by comparing their features with other shell layers and rainwear

 |---|---|---|---|